adeeweller/cabo_delgado_lng/README.md

-# cabo_delgado_lng
-data and code for effects of multi-national LNG corporations in Cabo Delgado
+# LNG Corporations and Democratic Accountability in Cabo Delgado, Mozambique